 It's important to note that if your teen is a victim of abusive behavior on our service, we're unable to provide non-public information (like the offending person’s email address) without a search warrant or subpoena from law enforcement.
-It there's an emergency, we would suggest contacting your local police department.
+If there's an emergency, we suggest contacting your local police department.
 Get more information about law enforcement.

 Instagram requires everyone to be at least 13 years old before they can create an account (in some jurisdictions, this age limit may be higher).
 If your child is younger than 13 and created an account on Instagram, you can show them how to delete their account.

 If you'd like to report an account belonging to someone under 13 or if you believe someone is impersonating your child who's under 13, please fill out this form.
 In order to delete a child's account, we'll need to verify that the child is under 13.